plexguide/Sonarr-Hunter/README.md

 - **API Key Issues**: Check that your API key is correct in Sonarr settings
 - **Connection Problems**: Ensure the Sonarr URL is accessible from where you're running the script
 - **Command Failures**: If search commands fail, try using the Sonarr UI to verify what commands are available in your version
-- **Logs**: Check the container logs with `docker logs sonarr-hunter` if running in Docker
+- **Logs**: Check the container logs with `docker logs hunter-4-sonarr` if running in Docker
 - **Debug Mode**: Enable `DEBUG_MODE=true` to see detailed API responses and process flow
-- **State Files**: The script stores state in `/tmp/sonarr-hunter-state/` - if something seems stuck, you can try deleting these files
+- **State Files**: The script stores state in `/tmp/hunter-4-sonarr-state/` - if something seems stuck, you can try deleting these files

 ---